 The school is in need of your help and cooperation.
 It is important that every student understand the Code and be expected by his or her parent(s) or guardian(s) to follow the rules and regulations set forth in the Code.
 Please read and discuss the Code with your child.
 When you have done so, you and your child must sign this form and return it to the school.
 Signatures of parents and the student acknowledge receipt of a copy of the Code of Student Conduct and certify that they have read and discussed the Code.
 It is expected that parents and students will accept their responsibilities as described in the Code of Student Conduct.

 Student Signature Date

-Parent or Guardia n Signature Date
+Parent or Guardian Signature ate

-Parent or Guardia n Signature Date
+Parent or Guard lian Signature Da ıte

-Homeroom
+Grade Homeroom School

 Note: Place original form in student's cumulative folder.